jrwalk/jrwalk.github.io/_posts/2021-11-01-recommender-part-1.md

 This introduces a subtle shift in the optimization: rather than correctly ranking a randomly-selected positive sample versus a randomly selected negative, the algorithm tries to correctly rank against _any_ negative sample.
 This tends to optimize towards correctly ranking the top few examples rather than deeper in the stack, tending towards better precision-at-$$k$$ rather than AUC.
 It does, however, introduce a quirk to the training process -- while early epochs run relatively quickly, as the model trains it will need to sample more negative examples before finding a rank-violating pair, increasing training time (usually we set a maximum sample count as a model hyperparameter).
+The algorithm also incorporates this feedback into its learning rate, treating an elevated number of negative samples before finding a rank-violating pair as indicative that the model is near-optimum, and slowing the learning rate accordingly.

 ## Modeling with LightFM